agbolatobi/sudoku/README.md

  - **SudokuElement.java**:The objects of the class represent each cell in the grid.
 It stores the value of each cell.

 ## Data structures and their relations to each other’s
 **Grid object**: this stores the multi- dimensional array grid  of sudokuElement objects.
-It also stores the integer gridSize and a set gridCharacters
+It also stores the integer gridSize and a set gridCharacters.

 **SudokuElement object**: this object stores the value of each sudoku cell in a String value.

-**Solver object**: takes in the Grid Object and solves the puzzle **Grid multi-dimensional array**: store all the elements of the puzzle of type sudokuElement **Integer gridSize**: store the size of the grid.
+**Solver object**: takes in the Grid Object and solves the puzzle.

+**Grid multi-dimensional array**: store all the elements of the puzzle of type sudokuElement.

+**Integer gridSize**: store the size of the grid.

-**Set gridCharacters**: store a set of the characters in the grid
+**Set gridCharacters**: store a set of the characters in the grid.

 ## Assumptions